Shawn5cents/CLion/README.md

-# CLion (Command Line Lion)
+# CLion C++LI

-CLion (Command Line Lion) is a high-performance, native C++ CLI tool that acts as an autonomous pair programmer for all agentic coding, focusing on robust context-handling and compiler-feedback loops, with support for OpenRouter and Requesty AI.
+CLion C++LI is a high-performance, native C++ CLI tool that acts as an autonomous pair programmer for all agentic coding, focusing on robust context-handling and compiler-feedback loops, with support for OpenRouter and Requesty AI.

 ## Features